disruptiveplanets/AIME/data/minimizer/readme.md

 It is now the weekend.
 I spent a long time on this code, building a test model which can be turned off and on with the TEST variable in display and fit.py.
 I used this model to make changes to the matrix calculation technique, the initial point picking, and extra log files.
 I got successful fits for the toy model.
 Now I want to see if I get good fits for the true model.

 I'm using run 9 as my test, which contains both l=2 and l=3.
 I've also adjusted the fit and pull code so that the corner plotting happens on the cluster.
 That way, I don't get memory problems, and I don't have to store GB of data locally.

+I had to introduce a fix that took the abs of the eigenvalues, because I wasn't getting pos def Hessians.
+Fix this in the future.